tsungming/hugo-web/content/about/contribute/writing-a-new-topic.md

 <table>
   <tr>
     <td>Concept</td>
-    <td>A concept page explains some significant aspect of Istio.
+    <td>A concept page explains some significant aspect of Alameda.
 For example, a concept page might describe the
-    Mixer's configuration model and explain some of its subtleties.
+    Alameda's configuration model and explain some of its subtleties.
     Typically, concept pages don't include sequences of steps, but instead provide links to tasks that do.</td>
   </tr>